gabrielkoerich/gabrielkoerich/README.md

 Previously founded Bulldesk (marketing automation SaaS, acquired 2021).

-You can know more about me on https://gabrielkoerich.com
+You can know more about me at https://gabrielkoerich.com